In this article, I’ll show you how to learn Spanish fast!

 What we’re talking about here really is changing out activities you might otherwise do in English with equivalents in Spanish.

-All the extra exposure you get over 3 months of this will soon add up, really help you get used to the language in use, and ultimately learn Spanish fast.
+All the extra exposure you get over 2 or 3 months of this will soon add up and really help you get used to the language in use.

 Have you ever thought: “If only I could live in Spain or South America, I’d be fluent in no time!”